Skip to main content

 The Lord's Son

 He was dark and handsome.
-A younger reflection of his father some said.
+A younger reflection of his father, some said.
 A valiant warrior since his teens.
-His skills with the bow arrow and spear were second to none.
-His warrior skills were trained by his father the Lord himself.
+His skills with the bow, arrow and spear were second to none.
+His warrior skills were trained by his father, the Lord himself.
 His birth was to kill a demon that tortured the people and drove the Devas away from Indralok.
-He was the eldest son travelling all over Aryavarta to spread his father's teachings from north to south.
-His peacock was his best friend away from home and he stayed in southern cities away from his home at Mt.
+He was the eldest son, travelling all over Aryavarta to spread his father's teachings from north to south.
+His peacock was his best friend away from home, and he stayed in southern cities away from his home at Mt.
 Kailash to spread the worship of the lord.
 He led the devas to war against the Asuras and killed Taraka, the demon who had the boon to be killed by the Lord's son.
-He won the war and the gods urged him to be their leader.
-His father however gave him the task of spreading knowledge to the south and restored Indra as the King of gods.
-As he went south the insecure Indra send his daughter as a spy behind him to make sure he never had the plan to overthrow the leader.
-He instructed his daughter " Devasena, Travel south in disguise and befriend him, make sure not to reveal Your true Identity.
-He wanted to be the leader of the Gods and will not befriend my daughter.
+He won the war, and the gods urged him to be their leader.
+His father, however, gave him the task of spreading knowledge to the south and restored Indra as the King of the gods.
+As he went south, the insecure Indra sent his daughter as a spy behind him to make sure he never had the plan to overthrow the leader.
+He instructed his daughter, " Devasena, Travel south in disguise and befriend him, make sure not to reveal your true Identity.
+He wanted to be the leader of the Gods and would not befriend my daughter.
 Stay close to him and know his moves.
 Keep informing me about them."
-"But why Father?
-He will not do anything against his father's wish. " "Do as I say, I command you!"
+"But why, Father?
+He will not do anything against his father's wish.
+"Do as I say, I command you!"
 She followed him through the journey, in disguise.
-He on one hand killed a deer for sports but gave the meat of the same deer away to hungry children.
-She was mesmerized by his handsome figure, generous heart and archery skills.
+On one hand, he killed a deer for sport, but gave the meat of the same deer away to hungry children.
+She was mesmerised by his handsome figure, generous heart and archery skills.
 She followed him into cities and villages and heard him speak wisdom to sages and common people.
 She followed him to Princess Meenakshi's palace and stayed as a maid.
-He was alone with his peacock in the gardens resting when he asked for water.
-She walked up to him and their eyes met. " I have seen you somewhere o lady in waiting...where I cannot relate..."
+He was alone with his peacock in the gardens, resting when he asked for water.
+She walked up to him and their eyes met. " I have seen you somewhere, o lady in waiting...where I cannot relate..."

 " I don't know my lord."